JuliaAttic/QuDirac.jl/docs/bras_and_kets.md

 Two key observations can be made here:

 1. The basis states of a Ket are unordered.
-See the [States as Data Structures](States_as_Data_Structures.md) section below.
+See the [States as Data Structures](states_as_data_structures.md) section.
 2. States do not automatically normalize themselves under operations like addition, which leads us to...